 When considering Biostrap vs. WHOOP the price is one of the most important factors on people’s minds.
-With WHOOP’s recent pricing change to a subscription-only service, they are clearly positioning themselves as a more expensive premium service provider.
+With WHOOP’s recent pricing change to a subscription-only service, Whoop is clearly positioning itself as a more expensive premium service provider.

-Biostrap EVO lets you go for the base product (paid for) but then optionally to add on premium features.
-I guess I like this pricing model more as it gives the consumer a little more leeway to tailor the product experience to what they actually need/want but also it allows the customer to opt-in or out of the premium features.
+Biostrap EVO lets you go for the base product (paid for) but then optionally add on premium features.
+I prefer this pricing as it gives the consumer more leeway to tailor the product experience to what they actually need/want but also it allows the customer to opt-in or out of the premium features.
 With WHOOP it’s all or nothing.

-WHOOP is also better at giving a simple ‘readiness’ guideline as a single number, although Biostrap will be adding this.
+WHOOP is also better at giving a simple ‘readiness’ guideline as a single number, although Biostrap has since added this.

 But that’s the point where I start to digress away from WHOOP and to prefer the features found in my Biostrap EVO review unit.

 Biostrap’s data set is pretty cool.
-It gives enough areas of relatively unusual data insights to keep certain people happy and engrossed.
-And it does that without becoming too data-techy – a criticism that could be thrown at the sleep tool EMFIT, for example.
+It gives enough areas of relatively unusual data insights to keep certain people engaged with the app and it does that without becoming too data-techy – a criticism that could be thrown at the sleep tool EMFIT, for example.